C-D-Lewis/blog.chrislewis.me.uk/posts/2021-03-20-Keeping-Up-To-Date-With-E-Paper-Frame.md

 - Date and time

 - Current weather conditions (icon, temperature, day high/low, chance of rain and current wind speed).

 - Icon and status of two UK rail companies I (usually) regularly use

 - Amount and daily change in Bitcoin and Ethereum cryptocurrencies, adjusted for the amount I actually own.

-The remaining third of the display on the right is a set of pages that rotate once a minute:
+The remaining third of the display on the right is a set of pages that rotate once a minute, progress through the set denoted with a line of paging dots:

 - Five day weather forecast (icon, high/low, chance of rain, wind speed)

 - Five news stories from BBC News from a configurable category of news.

 - The most recent tweet (name, icon, text, likes, replies, time) from a configurable Twitter account.

 Here's another image showing the news in Technology today: